Mission: To advance the quality of care of neurosurgical patients by promoting excellence in education and research.

 - To enhance the role and stature of neurosurgical units in academic medical centers.

-- To insure that patients with nervous system disease received the highest quality of care.
+- To insure that patients with nervous system disease receive the highest quality of care.

 - To encourage and support research in neurosciences.

-One of the primary missions of the Society of Neurological Surgeons (SNS) is to coordinate with other key organizations in Neurological Surgery that are involved in resident education and governance.
-The SNS serves as the convening body for these ‘One Neurosurgery Summit' the American Board of Neurological Surgery (ABNS), the Residency Review Committee (RRC) for Neurological Surgery, the American Academy of Neurological Surgery, the American Association of Neurological Surgeons (AANS), the Congress of Neurological Surgeons (CNS), as well as the AANS-CNS Washington Committee.
-As the program directors' society for Neurological Surgery, the SNS plays a pivotal role in determining the content and format of residency and fellowship education with regard to curriculum requirements and program design.
+One of the primary missions of the Society of Neurological Surgeons (SNS) is to coordinate with other key organizations in neurological surgery that are involved in resident education and governance.
+The SNS serves as the convening body for these ‘One Neurosurgery Summit’ organizations, including the American Board of Neurological Surgery (ABNS), the Residency Review Committee (RRC) for Neurological Surgery, the American Academy of Neurological Surgery, the American Association of Neurological Surgeons (AANS), and the Congress of Neurological Surgeons (CNS), as well as the AANS-CNS Washington Committee.
+As the program directors’ society for neurological surgery, the SNS plays a pivotal role in determining the content and format of residency and fellowship education with regards to curriculum requirements and program design.
 The SNS also sponsors the Association of Residency Administrators in Neurological Surgery (ARANS).

-The Society also helps set the agendas for undergraduate education preparatory to neurosurgical residency, and for both basic and clinical neurosurgical research.
+The Society also helps set the agenda for undergraduate education preparatory to neurosurgical residency, and for both basic science and clinical neurosurgical research.
 The Society awards the Winn Prize annually to honor a neurosurgical clinician-scientist of international stature who has demonstrated a commitment to, and substantial accomplishment in, neurosurgical research, the Grossman Award to a non-neurosurgeon who has exemplified creativity and high achievement in neuroscience and allied fields, and a Medical Student Teaching Award founded by Dr. David Kline.